kodecocodes/i9t/testing/testing.markdown

 > **Note**: A single code coverage report is a snapshot in time.
 If you want to know if you're code coverage is improving or getting worse, you'll need to see how these numbers change over time.
 You can achieve this level of monitoring with Xcode server and Xcode bots.
 This won't be covered in this chapter but you can learn more about this in XX.

-### `@testable` imports and access control
+## `@testable` imports and access control

 As far as test coverage goes, 38% is not something to brag out.
-Let's improve that by adding some more tests.
-As far as model classes go, both Exercise.swift and Workout.swift have test files but DataModel.swift does not.
+Let's improve that number by adding more tests.
+Both **Exercise.swift** and **Workout.swift** have corresponding test files but **DataModel.swift** does not.
 Let's start there.

-Select the WorkoutTests group and click on File/New/File... to create a new file.
+Go to **File\New\File...** and select the **iOS\Source\Unit Test Case** template:

 ![bordered bezel](/images/newUnitTestFile.png)

+Create a class called **DataModelTests** as a subclass of **XCTest** and make sure **Swift** is selected.
+Then click **Next** and then **Create**.

-With the iOS/Source group selected on the left hand side, select Unit Test Case Class.
-Name your new file DataModelTests, click Next and then Create.
-As first order of business, add the following import at the top of DataModelTests.swift:
+As first order of business, add the following import at the top of **DataModelTests.swift**:

     import Workouts

-Your app is in a different module than your tests so you have to import your app's module before writing any tests against DataModel.
+Your app and your test bundle are in separate bundles so you have to import your app's module before writing any tests against `DataModel`.
 Next, replace the contents of the file with the following:

 //Add DataModelTests here

 Wait a minute...what's going on?
-After pasting your unit tests, Xcode complains in every place you reference the class DataModel.
-The problem has to do with Swift access controls, covered next.
+After adding more unit tests, Xcode complains every time you reference `DataModel`.
+The problem lies with Swift access controls, covered next.

 ### A quick refresher on Swift access controls

-Swift access controls restrict access to parts of your code from other files and Swift modules.
-If you can write Objective-C, you'll remember that everything that you put in your .m implementation file was "private" and if you wanted to make it "public" to other classes you had to public the method declaration in the header file.

-> **Note**: Actually, everything in Objective-C was always public.
-Even if you didn't publish a property or a method in the header file, you were still able to send a message to the class and the class would run it if it was implemented.
+Once you have a Swift entity (this can be a class, struct, enumeration, property, etc), its Swift access controls restrict other parts of your code from accessing it based on rules you set up in advance.

-Swift works in a similar way, except that the Swift access control model is based on the concept of modules and source files.
-A module is a single unit of code distribution, an application or a framework.
-For example, all the source code in the Workout app is a module and all the code in your testing target is another module.
+The concept of access controls exists in virtually every programming language, although it may be called something different.
+In Swift, the access control model is based on the concept of **modules** and **source files**.

+A module is a single unit of code distribution.
+This can be an application or a framework.
+In this example, all the source code in the Workout app is one module and all the code in your testing bundle is a separate module.

-Swift provides three different access level for entities within your code:
+Swift provides three different levels of access:

-- Public access enables entities from any source file from your own module as well as any source file from another module that @imports your module.
+1. **Public access** enables access for entities in any source file from your own module as well as any source file any other module that `@imports` your module.
-- Internal access enables entities to be used within any source file from your own module, but not in any source file outside your module (even if they @import your module).
+1. **Internal access** enables access for entities in any source file from your own module.
+Outside module never get access, even if they `@import` your module.
-- Private access restricts the use of an entity to its own defining source file.
-This is the most restrictive of all access controls.
+1. **Private access** restricts access to entities in your the defining source file.
+This is the most restrictive of all access controls levels.

-> **Note**: You just read a very broad overview of Swift's access control model.
-As always, there are many caveats to keep in mind.
-You can read about Swift's access control model in Apple's documentation: https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/AccessControl.html
+> **Note**: This was a broad overview of Swift's access control model.
+If you're interested in learning more, you can read Apple's documentation on the subject: https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/AccessControl.html

-The default access control is internal.
-You see why your unit tests were riddled with errors?
-All the entities in DataModel.swift are internal to the Workout module.
-When you try to reference them in the unit testing module, it's as if they didn't exist.
+The default access control is **internal**.
+Now, you see why your unit tests were riddled with errors?
+All the entities in **DataModel.swift** are internal to the Workout module.
+You cannot reference them from the unit testing module, even if you `@import` the Workouts module!

-In the past, you had two options to get around this problem:
+Before Xcode 7, you could get around this problem one of two ways:
-- Add every file you want to test to your testing target.
+1. Add every source file you want to test to your testing target.
-- Make every entity you want to test public.
+1. Make every entity you want to test public.

 Both options have serious downsides.
-You can add every file you want to test to your testing target, but this is a manual step that you can forget to do.
+You _can_ add every file you want to test to your testing target.
+If you were wondering, this is how `WorkoutTests` and `ExercisesTests` compile without errors.
+The downside is that doing this is a manual step that you can forget to do.
 It also doesn't make much sense conceptually.
 The testing module should only contain tests!

 The second option, marking everything public, is even worse.
-If you have a large project that consists of several modules, there are probably parts of your code that shouldn't be used externally.
+If you have a large project that consists of several modules, there are probably parts of your code that shouldn't be exposed externally.
 Marking everything public for the sake of testability is asking for trouble.

 Lucky for you, Swift 2.0 introduces a third option.
-Still in DataModelTests.swift, replace the import statement you previously added with the folllwing:
+Still in **DataModelTests.swift**, replace the `@import` statement you previously added with the following:

     @testable import Workouts

 Magic!
-All your problems go away simply by adding @testable in front of your import statement.
-The @testable modifier changes the way the internal access control works.
+All your compiler errors disappear.
+The `@testable` modifier changes the way the default internal access control works.
 Normally you don't have visibility of internal entities from outside modules.
-With @testable you do.
+With `@testable` you do.

-> **Note**: @testable has no effect on the private access control.
-What is private remains private to the defining source file.
+> **Note**: `@testable` has no effect on the private access control.
+As they say in Vegas, what you declare `private` stays `private` :]

 // Run code coverage one more time here